inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ## SPARK DATAFRAMES

 #### SPARK DATA STRUCTURES
-The 3 main datastructures available for working with distributed data in Spark are:
+The 3 main data structures available for working with distributed data in Spark are:
 - DataFrame:
-    - Easiest data strucutre to work with, with an extensive number of functions and libraries available.
+    - Easiest data structure to work with, with an extensive number of functions and libraries available.
     - Built on top of RDDs for optimization.
     - Represents structured data organized in rows and columns.
     - Operations are lazily evaluated, meaning that transformations are not executed until an action is called.